JakeSteam/blog-programming/_posts/2022-01-12-how-to-extract-a-room-list-column-into-a-new-linked-table-migrating-data.md

 }
 ```

-It’s worth mentioning this `ComponentTypeConverter` is a `TypeAdapter`, whatever was previously used to store the `List<Component>` can be reused.
+It's worth mentioning this `ComponentTypeConverter` is a `TypeAdapter`, whatever was previously used to store the `List<Component>` can be reused.
 The bare minimum needed is:

 ```
 @TypeConverter